MacHu-GWU/troposphere_mate-project/README.rst

 Welcome to ``troposphere_mate`` Documentation
 ==============================================================================

+**THIS PROJECT IS DEPRECATED**, I don't want to rely on troposphere anymore and reinvent `cottonformation <https://github.com/MacHu-GWU/cottonformation-project>`_ from stratch and actively working on it.

 ``troposphere_mate`` is **a productive Pythonic CloudFormation Orchestration Tool.
 It gives you possibility that makes Cloudformation way more powerful than before, easier to maintain big template, or even bring any custom feature to CloudFormation**.

 .. contents::